cnlohr/embeddedDOOM/README.md

 ## TODO:

  * Figure out how to separate out things like the lines and line segments into rodata and .data/.bss.
  * Figure out how to change screen size successfully.
+It just really loves making errors.

 ## To port